PiPass/blockpage/README.md

 Known Caveats
 ------
 * Requires webroot index
-* Requires end-user to (sometimes) clear their DNS cache
 * Does not work on websites with HSTS header cached :(

 Future Ideas
 ------
 * Ability to trigger permanent whitelist after password entry
-* Admin console for PiPass
+* Admin console for PiPass (currently in the works)
-* apt repository/package
+* apt repository/package and Docker image